Allenheads: History

-In October 2017 the North Pennines Observatory was opened at the village's Old School House.
+Also In October 2017 the North Pennines Observatory was opened at the village's Old School House.

 The Highforest Show is held on the first Saturday of September each year.
 The show is a community event, organised by a local committee, and allows the village to showcase its various talents.
 Each year there is usually a quoits competition, dog show and children's attractions and stalls.

 Governance

 Allenheads is in the parliamentary constituency of Hexham; Joe Morris of the Labour Party is the Member of Parliament.

 Prior to Brexit, for the European Parliament its residents voted to elect MEPs for the North East England constituency.

 For Local Government purposes it belongs to Northumberland County Council, a unitary authority.